 Stuff We Missed (Adam)

-In putting together our Best of Lists, we realized there was some stuff that we really loved that we had never written about over the course of the year.
-We know we aren’t going to do it all justice, but each staff member at Reviler is going to get together a post giving a little information about some of the stuff that they didn’t write about in 2011 that they wish they had.
-Today we will find out the things Adam didn’t get around to covering, and check back tomorrow to see what Jon missed.
+In putting together our Best of Lists, we realized there was some stuff we really loved that we had never written about over the year.
+We know we aren’t going to do it all justice, but each staff member at Reviler will get together a post giving a little information about some of the stuff they didn’t write about in 2011 that they wish they had.
+Today we will find out the things Adam didn’t get around to covering and check back tomorrow to see what Jon missed.

 Alvarius B. “Baroque Primitiva”